 To counter these effects you need to learn a new swing technique that is adapted to these limitations.
 My recommendation is to either get a golf instructor that is very experienced with senior golfers to teach you a better technique or to get a proven program.

-My recommended program for seniors for improving your swing is Simple Senior Swing created by The Art of Simple Golf with golfing genius Shawn Clement.
+My recommended program for seniors for improving your swing is Simple Senior Swing (affiliate link) created by The Art of Simple Golf with golfing genius Shawn Clement.

 Alex Fortey is the founder of Art Of Simple Golf and he is renowned for his powerful swings of up to 320+ yards, so he really knows what he is talking about.